Make Your Move

 A community that supports walking improves the quality of life for all of its members and contributes to a vibrant, livable Oakville.

-The Town of Oakville would like to thank the Ministry of Health Promotion for their assistance towards the Make Your Move program.
+The Town of Oakville would like to thank the Ministry of Tourism, Culture and Sport for their assistance towards the Make Your Move program.